MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/live-re-troubleshoot-windows-boot.md

 In LiveRE, you can just extract the RAID drivers to the folder *\<USB\>:\\CopyDriversHere* folder.

-Then, when you are booted in LiveRE, Pressing 4 will install the drivers.
+Then, when you are booted in LiveRE, press the 4 key to install the drivers.

 Another way to install drivers is: